neda-mehdiabadi/Fetal-Gene-Program-snRNAseq/README.md

   Identify gene expression signatures indicative of fetal-like reprogramming in disease.

 ## 🌐 Explore the Data
-We have built an **interactive web portal** that permits interrogation of our dataset and, hence, increases the dataset’s accessibility and utility.
+I have built an **interactive web portal** that permits interrogation of our dataset and, hence, increases the dataset’s accessibility and utility.
 To check our website, please visit [www.HeartExplorer.org](http://www.HeartExplorer.org/).
 - Search by cell type or gene name
 - View gene expression across conditions
 - Perform pathway enrichment analysis across conditions